ayushvipinjain/selenium_docker_jenkins/readme.md

 :point_right: If the selenium grid is on local use machine ip as the HUB_HOST

+On Mac to find ip use below command

+`ifconfig | grep "inet " | grep -v 127.0.0.1`

 # Create Grid Infrastructure using docker compose

  Refer docker-compose.yml